 Sixty-six semester hours of coursework are required as a minimum for graduation.
-Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 3 are in the Christian Life and Witness course, 9 are in prescribed Educational Ministries and Leadership courses, 12 are elective Educational Ministries and Leadership hours, and 2 hours are in an internship (INT165 MACE Ministry Formation Internship).
+Of those hours, 22 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 3 are in the Christian Life and Witness course, 9 are in prescribed Educational Ministries and Leadership courses, 12 are elective Educational Ministries and Leadership hours, and 2 hours are in the MACE Ministry Formation internship (INT5160 MACE Ministry Formation Internship).
 No thesis is required.

-All students in the MA in Christian Education degree program are required to take EML101 Introduction to Educational Ministries and Leadership, EML102 History and Philosophy of Christian Education, EML103 Teaching Process, EML104 Media Presentations, and INT165 MACE Ministry Formation Internship.
+All students in the MA in Christian Education degree program are required to take EML5101 Introduction to Educational Ministries and Leadership, EML5110 History and Philosophy of Christian Education, EML5105 Teaching Process and Media Presentations, and INT5160 MACE Ministry Formation Internship.
 In addition, each student must select 12 hours from one of the 10 available ministry concentrations.
 Concentration courses will be selected in consultation with the student’s advisor.

 Students in the MA in Christian Education (MACE) program are required to take MinistrySafe’s Sexual Abuse Awareness Training.